 <!DOCTYPE html> <html> <head> <title>Look at this title!</title> </head> <body> <h1>I am very important!</h1> </body> </html>

-Ignoring DOCTYPE declaration, you can see that the
+DOCTYPE declaration for a second, you can see that the

 html tag encompasses the entire document.
 This tells the browser "hey, everything between these two tags is an HTML document, so please render it".